Homs Governorate

-Homs Governorate (مُحافظة حمص / ALA-LC: Muḥāfaẓat Ḥimṣ) is one of the fourteen governorates (provinces) of Syria.
+Homs Governorate (مُحافظة حمص) is one of the fourteen governorates of Syria.
 It is situated in central Syria.
-Its geography differs in various locations in the governorate, from 40,940 km2 to 42,223 km2.
-It is geographically the largest governorate in Syria.
+It has 42,226 km2.It is geographically the largest governorate in Syria.
 Homs Governorate has a population of 1,763,000 as of 2010.
 The Homs governorate is divided into six administrative districts (mantiqah), with the city of Homs as a separate district.
 Homs is the capital city of the district of Homs.
 Its governor is Namir Habib Makhlouf.

+History

 A Homs Governorate also formed part of Ottoman Syria, when it was also known as the Sanjak of Homs.

+During the Syrian civil war, the governorate witnessed several major military operations, including the Homs offensive of November–December 2015, which marked one of the key campaigns in the region.

 Districts

 The governorate is divided into seven districts, known as manatiqs.
 The districts are further divided into 25 sub-districts, known as nawahis: